Apple Venus Volume 1: Composition and lyrics

 Even though the record's instrumental palette relies largely on orchestral strings, acoustic guitars and keyboards, there are a few exceptions where electric instrumentation can be heard.
 Additional textures are provided by brass, violins, woodwinds and only a few instances of percussion.
 Moulding felt that "something a bit different" was appropriate for the band at this juncture, and shared Partridge's desire for a cohesive LP similar to soundtracks such as My Fair Lady and "stuff that Burt Bacharach wrote for various [films]".
 The only songs of Moulding's that were included were "Fruit Nut" and "Frivolous Tonight", which ended up as the album's most uptempo tracks.
-According to Moulding, "Frivolous Tonight" was inspired by Beach Boys chords and a melody similar to "the theme song from Steptoe and Son, a comedy program in England.
-I smashed them together, and it worked out very well."
+According to Moulding, "Frivolous Tonight" was harmonically inspired by the Beach Boys and had a melody similar to "the theme song from Steptoe and Son...I smashed them together, and it worked out very well."

-Of the album's remaining tracks, "Your Dictionary" was Partridge's reaction to the dissolution of his marriage.
+"Your Dictionary" was Partridge's reaction to the dissolution of his marriage.
 He initially did not want to include it on the album, but was persuaded by acquaintances who enjoyed the song.
 The same was true of "I Can't Own Her", which Partridge thought was "a little square, and a little wet".
 He credited "the core of the song" to the album's orchestral arranger Mike Batt.
 "I'd Like That" was inspired by a rekindled relationship with Erica Wexler, an American woman he met in the 1980s and would later marry.
 The music for the closing track "The Last Balloon" stemmed from an aborted collaboration between Partridge and an Italian musician, whereas the title came from The Last Balloon Home, one of the working titles for Nonsuch.
 It features a flugelhorn solo and lyrics about "that hope for the future, for your children -- for them not to make the same fucking mistakes as you!"